calslugs-decal/fa23/README.md

 # toki!

-We're still working on this site.
+Welcome to the Conlang DeCal, run by the [Society of Linguistics Undergraduate Students (SLUgS)](http://slugs.berkeley.edu/)!

 We will meet on Tuesdays at 5-6:30pm in [Etcheverry 3107](https://goo.gl/maps/fFyejvbF3BQ6mfXp9).
 <br>
-We will also hold hybrid office hours on Fridays at 1-3pm.
+We will also hold hybrid office hours on Wednesdays at 3-4pm.
 You may attend in-person in [the Linguistics Lounge (Dwinelle 1203)](https://goo.gl/maps/ijwJZkd7UjrLRtNU7), or remotely through the class Discord server.
 ## Calendar
 {% for module in site.modules %}
 {{ module }}